HeadBloxx/RSB/README.md

 ## Configuration

 The ``SameServerResponsesAllowed`` variable inside ``Subscription.lua`` determines whether or not one server can send a request or response to itself.

+## FAQ:

+#### How do I test this?
+The way I tested it was a bit unorthodox.
+1. You want to publish your game
+2. Make the maximum server size 1
+3. Use Multiple Roblox to run two instances of the roblox client
+4. Test your code!

+#### How do I report a bug or request a new feature?
+I'm the most active on discord -> HeadBloxx#8939